ianhussey/recalc/README.md

 rpsychi R package (v0.8, no longer on CRAN due to lack of maintenance)

 Nick Brown's f_range() function (https://steamtraen.blogspot.com/2018/01/)

+# TODO

+- Add option to t-test function to check if the result recalcultes if we assume the SD is actually an SE.
+- Add way to directly compare multple among t/df/p, cohens d, M/SD/N?

 # INTERNAL NOTES